nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 3
 ```

 Congratulations!
-You should now see all six nodes in your stretch cluster.
+You should have added all six nodes in your stretch cluster.
 This setup includes the three nodes you configured in the London region and the three nodes in the Paris region.

 ```bash
 sadm -e i -Uadmin -Padmin